 - Theft after delivery: Package left at the door and stolen (porch piracy)

-Vinted process: The buyer opens a dispute.
-Vinted launches a Carrier investigation Carrier 10-21 days).
+Vinted process: The buyer opens a dispute regarding the delivery.
+Vinted launches a " Carrier investigation Carrier (10-21 days).
 During this time, the payment is blocked.
 If the investigation is inconclusive, the buyer is usually refunded by default (buyer protection).

 Impact on seller: Loss of goods AND payment if you cannot prove actual receipt.